DC Physics logo HOME | Practice Problems } Monthly Features | Textbook Errata | Humor | About DC Physics

 Select a new problem set.

-A small charge is at the center of a 8.84 cm radius ball.
-If 4.2 E-8 N.m2/C passes through the ball's surface, how much charge is at the center?
+A small charge of 883 C is at the center of a ball.
+If 9.811 E-8 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?

-A small charge is at the center of a 9.49 cm radius ball.
-If 1.028 E-7 N.m2/C passes through the ball's surface, how much charge is at the center?
+A small charge of 11 C is at the center of a ball.
+If 1.222 E-9 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?

-A small charge is at the center of a 5.62 cm radius ball.
-If 9.044 E-8 N.m2/C passes through the ball's surface, how much charge is at the center?
+A small charge of 71 C is at the center of a ball.
+If 7.888 E-9 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?

-A small charge is at the center of a 3.21 cm radius ball.
-If 3.522 E-8 N.m2/C passes through the ball's surface, how much charge is at the center?
+A small charge of 986 C is at the center of a ball.
+If 1.095 E-7 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?

-A small charge is at the center of a 9.18 cm radius ball.
-If 1.084 E-7 N.m2/C passes through the ball's surface, how much charge is at the center?
+A small charge of 656 C is at the center of a ball.
+If 7.288 E-8 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?

-A small charge is at the center of a 3.29 cm radius ball.
-If 1.1 E-7 N.m2/C passes through the ball's surface, how much charge is at the center?
+A small charge of 702 C is at the center of a ball.
+If 7.8 E-8 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?